OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 Multiple threats relate to the file-name, thus, it is essential to ensure that the file-name is stored in a secure fashion.

+File-names can endager the system in multiple ways, either by using non acceptable characters, or by using special and restricted filenames, which can be found under the following [MSDN guide](https://docs.microsoft.com/en-us/windows/win32/fileio/naming-a-file?redirectedfrom=MSDN#naming-conventions).
+For a wider overview on different filesystems and how they treat files, refer to [Wikipedia's Filename page](https://en.wikipedia.org/wiki/Filename).

-This can be done by creating a **random string** as a file-name.
+In order to avoid the above mentioned threat, creating a **random string** as a file-name, _e.g_ generating a UUID/GUID, is essential.
 If the file-name is required by the business needs, proper input validation should be done for client-side (_e.g._ active content) and back-end side (_e.g._ special files overwrite or creation) attack vectors.
 File-name length limits should be taken into consideration based on the system storing the files, as each system has its own file name length limit.

 ### File Content Safety